-Besides tempeh, there are many soy products which are the result of fermentation, such as natto, miso and shoyu (soy sauce).
+Besides tempeh, there are many soy products which are the result of fermentation, such as natto, miso, shoyu (soy sauce) and oncom.

 Natto is a traditional Japanese food for more than thousand years.
 Natto are soybeans that are fermented by Bacillus subtilus natto bacteria.
 Natto possesses an odour of ammonia as a result of the break down of amino acids by Bacillus subtilis natto.
 During the natto fermentation viscous and sticky polymers (polyglutamic acid) are produces which makes the natto very slimy.
 Because of this odour and appearance, natto is not so popular anymore.
 During the natto fermentation Bacillus subtilus natto produces enzymes, vitamins, amino acids and other nutrients unique to natto.
 Some of the beneficial effects of natto include prevention of heart attacks, cancer, osteoporosis and intestinal infections.
 Natto bacteria have a strong enzyme, which can dissolve blood clots.

 Miso is also a traditional Japanese fermented soy product.
 Miso is from koji mixed with rice, barley or soybeans.
 The miso is fermented and aged in wooden kegs.
 The lighter and sweeter types of miso are only fermented and aged during one to two months.
 The darker types of miso may be aged for up to 2 years and have a strong and salty taste.
 Japanese drink each morning a cup of miso soup, which is renowned to induce a health promoting effect for the consumer.